lantunes/cellpylib/doc/eca.rst

 states of a neighbourhood).
 It is thus possible to exhaustively explore this space of discrete dynamical systems.
 As such, it is one of the most studied and well understood type of CA.

-CellPyLib supports the creation of ECA through the `nks_rule` function.
+CellPyLib supports the creation of ECA through the :py:func:`~cellpylib.ca_functions.nks_rule` function.
 This function accepts as a parameter the rule number, using the convention introduced by Stephen Wolfram in his book `A New Kind of Science`.
 The rule number uniquely identifies an ECA.
 For example, Rule 30 is a famous ECA.
 Its behaviour is very complex, and it remains poorly understood.
 Questions regarding its evolution remain unanswered at the time of this writing, and there is even a `Rule 30 Prize <https://www.rule30prize.org/>`_, offered to those who can answer fundamental questions about this fascinating dynamical system.

 The following code snippet demonstrates creating and visualizing Rule 30 with CellPyLib: